mikefeldmeier/mikefeldmeier.github.io/README.md

 ---

----
-## GITHUB LOCK PAGE
+## MFC COMP.
+Overseas Osaka - 大阪市

-* 大阪市の仕事
+* GITHUB loack page
-* Lock Entry to prevet abuse of my name by others.
+* Lock Entry to prevent abuse of my name by others.
 * All SRC codes are encrypted proprietary.
 * Nobody will get a free license.
 * You should know that github was overtaken by microzoft.